Mass-Action/vc-raid/README.md

 <br>

 > The easy way to host this bot, deploy to Heroku
-> If you Deploy on Heroku you can Use Upto 8 Ids !
+> If you Deploy on Heroku you can Use Upto 8 Multi Clients !

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/The-HellBot/ArrayCore)